hitarths/polysynth/README.md

 Now, you should be able to run racket with command `racket`.

-For Sketch, we have already provided the application.
-But, you still have to install Java environment using the following command:

-		sudo apt-get install default-jre -y
+For setting up Sketch, please follow the instructions on the link: https://github.com/asolarlez/sketch-frontend/wiki.

 ## How to run Polysynth, Rosette and Sketch on the benchmarks?